The Truman presidency was characterized by an internationalist foreign policy, the Cold War, and domestic unrest.

-The Cold War began with the formation of the Eastern Bloc, as well as the implementation of the Marshall Plan and the Berlin Blockade.
+The Cold War began with the formation of the Eastern Bloc, the implementation of the Marshall Plan, and the Berlin Blockade.

 Containment was the Cold War policy of preventing the spread of Soviet communism (while not confronting it where it already existed).

-The Truman Doctrine was the start of the policy of containment; it was followed by economic restoration of Europe through the Marshall Plan.
+The Truman Doctrine was the start of the policy of containment, followed by economic restoration of Europe through the Marshall Plan.

 Originally created in response to the Soviet threat, NATO is an intergovernmental mutual defense organization.